 The Council's expenditure on schools is funded through the Dedicated Schools Grant (DSG) allocated by the Department for Education.
-DSG is ring-fenced and can only be applied to meet expenditure properly included in the Schools Budget, as defined in the School Finance (England) Regulations 2015.
-The Schools Budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual Schools Budget (ISB), which is divided into a budget share for each maintained school.
+DSG is ring-fenced and can only be applied to meet expenditure within School's Budget, as defined in the School Finance (England) Regulations 2015.
+The School's Budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual School's Budget (ISB), which is divided into a budget share for each maintained school.

-Details of the deployment of DSG receivable for 2016/17 are as follows:
+Details of the deployment of DSG receivable for 2017/18 are as follows: